Aldrie/fluxo-engine/README.md

 - **Efficient:** Minimal overhead ensures fast execution of workflows.
 - **Scalable:** Capable of handling both simple and complex workflow scenarios.
 - **Precise Data Mapping:** Use handles (`sourceValue` and `targetValue`) to clearly define how outputs feed into inputs across nodes.

+## Roadmap

+- [ ] **📄 Enhanced Documentation**
+  Improve the documentation with more detailed guides, examples, and installation instructions.

+- [ ] **🦀 Rust Integration for Better Performance**
+  Explore and integrate Rust modules to optimize critical parts of the engine and boost performance.

 <img src="https://media.tenor.com/sbfBfp3FeY8AAAAj/oia-uia.gif" width="100" alt="Fluxo Animation"/>